 Sometimes even the best relationships must come to an end.
 Some splits are amicable and others are more emotionally-charged.
 Regardless of the reasons behind the change of heart, this transition should be handled professionally and with grace.
 The end of a relationship leads to the opportunity for new beginnings with that client and others.
 Rinck, a Maine-based ad agency, handled the departure of a long term client by creating a music video honoring their years of work together.
 This bold gesture surely made a positive impression on the departing client, leaving the door open for future collaboration.

 Adding personal touches to your client relationships only makes these professional bonds stronger.
 What are your foolproof tips for improving client relations?
-Let us know by tweeting at @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and let us know.